Huffy: Modern era

 By the mid 1990s, Huffy was in deep financial trouble.
 The U.S. Bicycle industry had consolidated, sharply reducing the number of channels for selling bikes.
 High-volume retailers had claimed three fourths of the U.S. market, gaining tremendous leverage over bicycle makers.
 Walmart in particular was pressuring Huffy: it ordered 900,000 bikes at one time, but insisted that Huffy lower its prices significantly.
 To remain a major player in the bicycle market, the Ohio company had little choice but to agree.
 Even with Huffy's other non-unionized manufacturing plants, it could not make a profit selling bicycles at the prices Walmart, its biggest customer, was willing to pay.
 After requesting and getting a pay cut for its unionized workforce in Ohio, Huffy returned to profitability for two years only to again crumple under the pricing pressure applied by Walmart.
 This forced Huffy to close its Celina, Ohio plant and lay off all 935 employees.
 Their other two factories in Missouri and Mississippi soon fell to the same fate for the same reason.
 Even after subcontracting production to China, where plant workers earned only 25 to 41 cents per hour, it remained unable to operate at a profit.

-In 1996, the bicycle division received a major blow when U.S. courts ruled that surging imports of low-cost, mass-market bicycles from China did not pose a 'material threat' to the last three major U.S. bicycle manufacturers - Murray Inc., Roadmaster, and Huffy.
-Huffy closed its Celina, Ohio plant in 1998, and quickly thereafter closed two smaller bicycle manufacturing plants (in Farmington, MO. and Southaven, MS.) which had been opened as a last-ditch effort to avoid the higher union manufacturing costs in Ohio.
+In 1996, the bicycle division received a major blow when U.S. courts ruled that surging imports of low-cost, mass-market bicycles from China did not pose a 'material threat' to the last three major U.S. bicycle manufacturers—Murray Inc., Roadmaster, and Huffy.
+Huffy closed its Celina, Ohio, plant in 1998, and quickly thereafter closed two smaller bicycle manufacturing plants (in Farmington, MO. and Southaven, MS.) which had been opened as a last-ditch effort to avoid the higher union manufacturing costs in Ohio.
 After it became apparent that continued U.S. production of low-cost, mass-market bicycles was no longer viable, Huffy had bicycles built by plants in Mexico and China, starting in 1999.
 The relationship with the Mexican plant was severed shortly thereafter.
-In federal bankruptcy court in Dayton, Ohio, in 2004, Huffy's assets were turned over to its Chinese creditors.
+In a federal bankruptcy court in Dayton, Ohio, in 2004, Huffy's assets were turned over to its Chinese creditors.
 In 2004, Huffy sold its Huffy Sports division to Russell Corporation.
 Huffy Sports manufactured sporting goods, including the Hydra-Rib basketball systems used by the NBA.
 By 2006, Huffy had sold more than 100 million bicycles.
 After years of struggling against the cut-rate Chinese bicycles that set the price target guiding Walmart, Huffy essentially had become a Chinese-owned company.

+In 1999, Ames acquired True Temper yard tools and golf shafts from Huffy.

-Today, the design, product development and marketing (majority of all business functions) for Huffy is based in Dayton, Ohio.
+The design, product development, and marketing (majority of all business functions) for Huffy is based in Dayton, Ohio.
 Manufacturing is based outside of the U.S. Crown Equipment Corporation now uses the former Huffy U.S. bicycle factory in Celina, Ohio, to produce forklifts.

-In 1999, Ames acquired True Temper yard tools and golf shafts from Huffy.